Celenzo/githubApiSlackBot/README.md

 Use :

-> Github Webhook : node server.js, and set the link as organization webhook
+> Github Webhook : node server.js, and set the link as organization webhook (ngrok)

 > Slack bot : NOT IMPLEMENTED